 You snooze, you lose: NYPD cracking down on subway sleeping

-Almost 500 straphangers have been ticketed this year for taking up too much space in napping in subway cars, an NYPD chief said Friday at a City Council budget hearing.
+NEW YORK — Almost 500 straphangers have been ticketed this year for taking up too much space napping in subway cars, a New York Police Department chief said Friday at a City Council budget hearing.

-The enforcement is part of the crackdown since Mayor Adams and police last month announced it was determined to drive down subway crime and restore order underground while trying to connect the homeless with social services.
+The enforcement is part of the crackdown since Mayor Eric Adams and police last month announced they were determined to drive down subway crime and restore order underground while trying to connect the homeless with social services.

-Chief of Transit Jason Wilcox said more than 1,000 extra cops now patrol the subway system as part of the focus on the crime rate, currently up 80%.
+Chief of Transit Jason Wilcox said more than 1,000 extra officers now patrol the subway system.

 He said officers have helped place 198 homeless people in shelters and have issued 470 summonses for the offense of “outstretching,” as sprawling out to sleep in a subway car is called, plus more than 13,000 summonses for fare evasion, 1,080 for smoking, 620 for drinking and 200 for public urination.
 Wilcox also said arrests for fare evasion are up 44%.